 [5] also recorded eight cases of mixed infections in S. membranaceus, with three each occurring between P. laeviconchus and Cucullanus species and P. laeviconchus and Polyonchobothrium species, while two cases occurred between Cucullanus species and Polyonchobothrium species.

-Table 3 it shows the intestine was the most infested 51 (59.3%), followed by the stomach with 35 (40.69%).
+Table 3 shows the intestine was the most infested 51 (59.3%), followed by the stomach with 35 (40.69%).
 This could be due to the conducive nutritional advantage presented by the host‟s intestine to the parasites and the availability of the intermediate host, mesocyclops (a copepod) in the environment as similar findings were reported by [9], [10] and [11].

-Out of the 90 fish collected and examined from 3 sample locations in water waters reservoir, an overall prevalence of 42 (44.66%) was recorded (Table 4).
+Out of the 90 fish collected and examined from 3 sample locations in waters reservoir, an overall prevalence of 42 (44.66%) was recorded (Table 4).
 Although, there was no significant difference (P>0.05) in prevalence among fish from the various sample locations, Tilapia spp obtained from Point A(Water works gate) 18(60.00%) harboured the relatively highest percentage of parasites, followed by Point B( Bamgboye) 14 (46.66%), while those sampled from Point C (Omi ila) location had the least percentage infestation 10 (33.33%).
 The expected influence of anthropogenic activities especially defecation in enhancing parasitic infestation was not observed in this study.
 This also agrees with [12] who noted that low prevalence of parasites in fish from lotic flood water systems has been widely reported [13] and [14].
 This is to be expected because the relatively fast flow of water in lotic habitats would inevitably reduce host-parasite contact frequency resulting in low prevalence.
 It is also worthy of note that infection rates vary greatly from one area to another and this may not be unconnected with the fact that a number of factors like availability of intermediate hosts, and susceptibility of definitive hosts, amongst others, determine to a large extent the rate of infection [15].

 CONCLUSION AND RECOMMENDATION